 Below, find short descriptions about the level of access to places of interest in South Sulawesi.

 For more detailed information with photos, please contact us.

 On our tours, our team is ready to assist you in any way to overcome possible barriers.

 Access at KETE KESU

 The village is easy to enter and explore.

 The burial site is located next to the village in a valley.
-The stairs that are leading down there are not very long, have low steps and horizontal stretches to rest in between.
+The path leading down has some short flights of low stairs.

 Access at SUAYA